 Copper and Copper Alloys (Brass, Bronze)

-MatWeb has data sheets for 2200+ coppers and copper alloys such as brass and bronze, including unique data
+MatWeb has data sheets for over 2500 copper alloys such as brass and bronze, including unique data

 for different product forms and heat treatments.
 Once you navigate to specific data sheets, you will find the